zgsxwsdxg/github-markdown-notes/README.md

 - George Washington
 - John Adams
 - Thomas Jefferson
-To order your list, precede each line with a number.
+To order your list, precede each line with a number.<br>
 1. James Madison
 1. James Monroe
 1. John Quincy Adams